dickansj/MasterYourPPE/content/action/action.md

   </div>
   <div class="row">
     <div class="col-xs-12 col-sm-12 col-md-12 col-lg-12 col-xl-12">
-      <p class="text-left">After <a href="https://www.masteryourppe.com/testing" target="_blank">testing the filtering efficiency</a> of several face masks and common materials used for face coverings, we find that 3-layer surgical masks are very effective at trapping potentially infections airborne droplets.
+      <p class="text-left">After <b><a href="https://www.masteryourppe.com/testing" target="_blank">testing the filtering efficiency</a></b> of several face masks and common materials used for face coverings, we find that 3-layer surgical masks are very effective at trapping potentially infections airborne droplets.
 These common surgical mask types are sold at neighborhood drug stores and most hardware stores.
 Always carry two masks with you.
 One to wear and one as spare, in your car, your bag, or your pocket.</p>
     </div>
   </div>
   <div class="row mt-4">